About Us & Our History

 The original Memorial Hall, (which opened in 1922 and still stands today), was financed solely by public subscription to serve as a permanent memorial to all those from the Parish who served and gave their lives in the Great War.

-Fifty years later, using a mixture of public donations, legacies and grants, the original hall, kitchen and toilets were upgraded and a second, larger, hall was added, with a stage and a further set of toilets.
+Fifty years later, in the 1970’s, once again using a mixture of public donations, legacies and grants, the original hall (now known as The Small Hall), kitchen and toilets were upgraded and the building itself extended to create a second, larger, hall (known as The Large Hall), complete with stage and a further set of toilets.
 The refurbishment and new build was completed in time to celebrate the Silver Jubilee of Queen Elizabeth II, in 1977.

 The Memorial Hall and Recreation Ground is a registered charity (number 523163) and is managed solely by a Committee of Trustees on behalf of the residents of the parishes of Leigh and Bransford “in the interests of social welfare, to improve the conditions of life . . . . without distinction of political, religious or other opinions by the provision of facilities for recreation and other leisure-time occupation.”
 Since inception the Memorial Hall continues to rely upon revenue generated through hire fees, fund raising activities and the occasional charitable donation to pay its way.
 It has no other source of regular income or support.